akaomy/CompareDino/README.md

 ## Project Description
-Compare user's input data with existing Dino data and display it on the page
+Compare user's input data with existing Dino data and display it on the page.
+Project #1 of Udacity JS nanodegre